 Studio photographers will appreciate that the Canon 1D (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the X-U Typ 113 does not have a direct successor.
 Further information on the features and operation of the 1D and X-U Typ 113 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.